Rajeewa Jayaweera

 Rajeewa Jayaweera (also known as Rajiv Jayaweera) was a Sri Lankan newspaper columnist.

-Early life and education
+Biography

 He was the son of diplomat, Stanley Jayaweera, and the nephew of Neville Jayaweera.
 Rajeewa was educated at Nalanda College, Colombo.
 Rajeewa graduated from the School of Economics for Catering and Trade in Dortmund, West Germany.
 He was a Senior Executive of SriLankan Airlines.

 Rajeewa was also the Regional Manager for Qatar Airways.